hktjayaranga/deephud/README.md

 # DeepHUD

-A minimal, privacy-first deep-work timer for Linux, Windows, and macOS.
-DeepHUD stays above your workspace, gets out of the way when asked, and turns completed focus into useful local statistics—without an account, cloud service, or telemetry.
+**DeepHUD is a privacy-first, distraction-free focus timer for Windows, macOS, and Linux.**

+Stay focused on deep work without accounts, cloud sync, telemetry, or tracking.

 ![DeepHUD Version 1.0](assets/deephud-v1.png)